Amateur Radio Station VE2TCP / G0KLA / AC2CZ

 Other projects |

 I've been tinkering with electronics and computers since I was a kid.
-I recently built a satellite ground station to support AMSAT and the Fox-1 series of spacecraft.
-This rekindled an interest I had from many years ago when my Undergraduate Degree final project was to assemble and automate a ground station for the University of Southampton Department of Electronic Engineering and Computer Science.
+I built a satellite ground station to support AMSAT and the Fox-1 series of spacecraft.
+This came from an interest I had from many years ago when my Undergraduate Degree final project was to assemble and automate a ground station for the University of Southampton Department of Electronic Engineering and Computer Science.

-I volunteered to help build and launch the AMSAT Fox-1A satellite (now AO-85) and have written FoxTelem, the ground station software to capture and decode the telemetry.
-It is now also used for Fox-1B / AO-91, Fox-1D / AO-92, Fox-1C / AO-95, AO-107 / HuskySat and AO-109 / Fox-1E.
+I volunteered to help build and support the launch of the AMSAT Fox-1A satellite (now AO-85) and have written FoxTelem, the ground station software to capture and decode the telemetry.
+It is now also used for Fox-1B / AO-91, Fox-1D / AO-92, Fox-1C / AO-95, AO-107 / HuskySat, AO-109 / Fox-1E and MO-122 / MESAT-1.
 In the future it will decode telemetry from the GOLF-T series of spacecraft.

-Based on everything I have learned decoding spacecraft I have written a tutorial about Software Defined Radio pitched at Radio Amateurs, but enjoyable by all aspiring programmers.
+Based on everything I have learned decoding spacecraft I have written a tutorial about Software Defined Radio pitched at Radio Amateurs, but enjoyable by all aspiring amateur scientists and programmers.
 You can learn how SDR works using my experimental method.
+Learn by doing and measuring your results.

 I built a 40m HF Single Sideband Amateur Radio Station from scratch, with a 600W amplifier.
 I have worked over 100 countries with this homebrew setup.
 I enjoy building things more than operating, but I do get on the air and use what I have built.

-I also have an Elecraft K2, which has been great, but like all things I build it has not been without its issues.
-I suspect that all problems with the K2 have been self inflicted though and over the years I have worked through most of them.
-My homemade radio on 40m is still my favorite, but it is really nice to be QRV on all the other bands.
+I also have modern radios such as the Icom 7300 and an Elecraft K2, which have been great.
+My homemade radio on 40m is still special to me, but it is really nice to be QRV on all the other bands.

 I completed DXCC using the old fashioned paper method to go along with my homemade equipment.
 There are several posts about it in my blog, like this discussion of what it might take, lots of posts about the amplifier, a note on progress once the amp was working, this post about homebrew split VFOs or this, where I finally get to 100 countries.